AmitPhulera/sails-dynamodb-v1/README.md

 | Secondary Index          | description = 'local-secondary'        |
 | Global Secondary Index | description = 'global-secondary' |

+><hr>
+> Please note that primaryKey field must be initialized as your hash key in models file other wise sails will create an addition field **id** in the model which may cause some unexpected behaviour.
+>
+> Refer to the example below
+><hr>

 **Global secondary indexes can have a hash key and range key of their own so the attribute on which you will add description as 'global-secondary' will be considered as hash key and you can specify it's range key in description only after ##**

 Default index names will be